Authors of section

 Wound-severity classification

 Most research shows that infection rate increases with severity of soft-tissue injury.
-Less important is the bony injury, providing that the bone that has been injured has a blood supply.
+Bone injury is a less important factor, providing that injured bone has a blood supply.

 The AO classification of fracture wound severity separately addresses Fracture, Integument (skin), Muscle, Nerve and Vascular injuries.
 A full understanding of wound severity requires consideration of each of these elements.
-Particularly important is a separation of closed from open fracture wounds.
+Particularly important is the separation of closed and open fracture wounds.
 This is done in the integumentary (skin) classification.
-Open fractures have a notoriously higher risk of infection.
+Open fractures have a notably higher risk of infection.

-The AO classification provides strength to the statement “a fracture is a soft-tissue injury that happens to have a broken bone inside”.
+The AO classification supports the statement, “a fracture is a soft-tissue injury that happens to have a broken bone inside”.

 Arterial injury

-The commonly-employed Gustilo-Anderson open-fracture classification separately identifies open fractures with arterial injuries that require repair to restore limb viability.
+The commonly employed Gustilo-Anderson open-fracture classification separately identifies open fractures with arterial injuries that require repair to restore limb viability (classified as IIIC).
 Gustilo and others demonstrated a 50% risk of osteomyelitis after such injuries, with amputation a frequent outcome.

 infection